kamaldeep786/kamaldeep786/README.md

 ## Hi there 👋

+ I’m Kamal Deep Choudhary, a Techno-Functional Analytics & Automation Leader with 13+ years of experience in Investment Banking, Compliance, and Risk Analytics.

+I build AI-powered automation and analytics solutions using Python, Alteryx, Power BI, and Generative AI (OpenAI / LangChain) — turning complex regulatory and operational data into actionable insights.

+Currently leading Compliance Automation & Surveillance at Goldman Sachs, with a focus on RPA, data pipelines, and governance dashboards.
+Passionate about building scalable, production-grade apps that combine automation, data visualization, and intelligent document processing.

 <!--
 **kamaldeep786/kamaldeep786** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.